v2arunv/closr/README.md

 ## Running on Android

 Depending on how your local environment is setup, you might need to modify the Dev Server settings as mentioned [here](https://stackoverflow.com/questions/42064283/react-nativecould-not-connect-to-development-server-on-android)

+## Adding a module/alias to the project

+You might have noticed that several components import with the refernce of `@models/user`.
+If you'd like to create a module such as this, you have to do 2 things:

+1. Append the path to `.babelrc.js` within the `alias` object.
+2. Append the path to `tsconfig.json` with the `paths` object.

+**NOTE**: Please pay attention to the difference in syntax between the 2 config files.